mikeditri/class9/README.md

 - Python script for your analysis: `Final_script.py`
 - Results figure/saved file: `figures/`
-- Dockerfile for your experiment
+- Dockerfile for your experiment: `Dockerfile`
-- runtime-instructions in a file named RUNME.md
+- runtime-instructions in a file named `RUNME.md`

 -----